tensorchord/modelz-py/README.md

 We support these functions now:

-- create/update/list/delete deployment
+- create/update/list/delete deployments
 - make inference to deployments
 - get metric information of any deployment

-This functions will be supported in the future:
+Those functions will be supported in the future:

 - build image and push to registry